 Or eat something different for each meal!

-Now, our intention is to make you appreciate and fully learn about any destination in Ecuador.
-You definitely have to taste the food as it is a big part of our culture.
+Now, we intend to make you appreciate and thoroughly learn about any destination in Ecuador.
+You have to taste the food as it is a big part of our culture.

 Here we will share all about one of the most traditional and, at the same time, exotic delicacies in Ecuador: chontacuro.